junlimfe/Capstone2/README.md

 #### 6.1.
 Method

-There are two main types of regression models:
+There are three main types of regression models:

 1. **Simple Regression:** Use for linear data.